Kavanaugh, to investigators, rejects anonymous 1998 assault claim: 'It's ridiculous. Total Twilight Zone.'

 Hanafin first allowed Ford and attorney Lisa Banks to meet alone to formulate a handwritten statement that Ford signed and provided Hanafin when he returned to the room.
 Then, without Banks present, Hanafin interviewed Ford about the day of the alleged assault, according to the report.

-In the handwritten statement, Ford writes that "there were 4 boys and a couple of girls" at the party.
+In the handwritten statement, Ford wrote that "there were 4 boys and a couple of girls" at the party.

 But in Ford's letter to Sen. Dianne Feinstein, D-Calif., in July, Ford gave a different tally, writing that the gathering "included me and 4 others."

 Kavanaugh and Ford are set to testify Thursday at 10 a.m.
-ET before the Judiciary Committee.
+ET before the committee.
 Experienced sex-crimes prosecutor Rachel Mitchell is expected to handle at least some of the questioning from Republican senators to Ford and Kavanaugh.

 Fox News' Shannon Bream and Chad Pergram contributed to this report.